neonevm/neon-evm.docs/docs/about/terminology.md

 ---

 ### Delegated Proof-of-Stake (DPoS)
 A consensus algorithm initially developed by Daniel Larimer in 2013 for BitShares.
-It's sometimes referred to as the more “democratic” version of Proof-of-Stake (PoS).
+It is sometimes referred to as the more “democratic” version of Proof-of-Stake (PoS).

 ---